lukasmaximus89/StickV-Micropython-API/README.md

 ## Clear LCD
 import lcd

-lcd.clear() //default is black, hex values can be entered to fill the screen with a different color
+lcd.clear(0xffffff) //default is black, hex values can be entered to fill the screen with a different color

 ## Display Text
-//enter x and y coordinate followed by string/variable and predefined color constant or hex value lcd.draw_string(x,y,”text”,lcd.WHITE)
+//enter x and y coordinate followed by string/variable and 2 predefined color constant or hex values, 1 for text color and one for text background color

+lcd.draw_string(x,y,”text”,lcd.WHITE, lcd.RED)

 ## Display Image
 import image, lcd

 img = image.Image("/sd/startup.jpg")
 lcd.display(img)